felixhus/stromhausfall/docs/databases.rst

    "day", "INT", "No", "Day in month"
-   "profile_4", "INT", "No", "First household profile" "...", "...", "...", "A total of 27 profiles, not each id is exisiting" "profile_73", "TEXT", "No", "Last household profile"
+   "profile_4", "INT", "No", "First household profile" "...", "...", "...", "A total of 27 profiles, not each id is exisiting" "profile_73", "INT", "No", "Last household profile"

 The profiles contain one year of power in Watts in 1 minute resolution.
 They are a selection from a dataset provided by the Institute for Future Energy Systems (IZES).
 The dataset and its documentation can be found `here`_.
+The following list of profiles is included in the reduced dataset:

+``4, 7, 9, 14, 15, 16, 17, 18, 19, 20, 22, 23, 27, 28, 32, 33, 39, 41, 46, 73, 42, 45, 47, 58, 61, 62, 65``

 .. _here: https://solar.htw-berlin.de/elektrische-lastprofile-fuer-wohngebaeude/